ShipChain/engine/README.md

   "id": 0
 }
 ```

+The Project and Version combination must exist within the loaded Contract Fixtures or from a legacy
+contract defined in Engine's database.

 Once an Event Subscription is created it will begin looking for Events after the given interval has
 passed.
 If Engine is restarted, any previously registered Event Subscriptions will restart their